-- Up to three yearly licensing of drivers including medical checks, criminal record clearance, an appropriate level of driving ability and a sound knowledge of the area. - DVLA checks of all drivers' licences at first application and at renewal. - Five yearly licensing of private hire operators from April 2016.
-Until the new fees are set, three year licences will be available. - Annual licensing of vehicles, with routine inspections by council officers.
+- Up to three yearly licensing of drivers including medical checks, criminal record clearance, an appropriate level of driving ability and a sound knowledge of the area. - DVLA checks of all drivers licences at first application and at renewal.
+Drivers will be required to sign a mandate form to allow the Licensing Authority to carry out the check with the DVLA. - Five yearly licensing of private hire operators from April 2016.
+Until the new fees are set three year licences will be available. - Annual licensing of vehicles, with routine inspections by council officers.
 Checks of documentation such as insurance certificates and strict mechanical testing; - Investigation of complaints and enforcement of legislation and licence conditions with appropriate action taken in accordance with the Council's enforcement policy statement. - Ongoing training, development and monitoring of the Council's Licensing staff. - Provision of information to the private hire and hackney trades and members of the public through press releases and publications, the Council website and attendance at relevant forums.